-Silver Lake Purchase Agreement
+Silver Lake purchase agreement

-On June 22, 2021, we entered into a purchase agreement with SLA CM Eclipse Holdings, L.P. and SLA Eclipse Co-Invest, L.P., pursuant to which such entities have agreed to purchase an aggregate of \$75.0 million of our common stock in a private placement concurrent with or shortly after the completion of this offering, at a purchase price per share equal to the initial public offering price per share at which our common stock is sold to the public in this offering.
-The sale of such shares will not be registered under the Securities Act.
-The closing of this offering is not conditioned upon the closing of the private placement.
+On June 22, 2021, we entered into a purchase agreement with SLA CM Eclipse Holdings, L.P. and SLA Eclipse Co-Invest, L.P., pursuant to which such entities purchased an aggregate of \$75.0 million of our common stock in a private placement concurrent with the completion of our initial public offering, at a purchase price per share of \$17.00.
+The sale of such shares was not registered under the Securities Act.

-The lock-up agreement that such entities have entered into with the underwriters in connection with this offering will prohibit the sale of any shares of common stock purchased in the private placement for a period of 180 days after the date of this prospectus, subject to certain exceptions.
+The lock-up agreement that such entities have entered into with the underwriters in connection with our initial public offering prohibit the sale of any shares of common stock purchased in the private placement for a period of 180 days after June 30, 2021, subject to certain exceptions.
 See "Shares Eligible for Future Sale-Lock-Up Agreements."

-Stockholders Agreements
+Stockholders agreements